 Monolithos Castle, Rhodes

-Under the orders of Grand Master D’Aubusson, and after having overcome the difficulties of transporting the building materials needed for its erection on the rocky outcrop, the castle of Monolithos was finally built, constituting one of the most important fortifications of Rhodes, due to its strategic location that allowed a clear view of the Mediterranean.
-The extremely challenging accessibility route and position also made it very difficult for enemies, including Ottomans, to seize the castle, forcing them to retrieve empty-handed.
+The castle was constructed under the orders of Grand Master D’Aubusson, showcasing the incredible effort required to transport building materials to this rocky outcrop.
+This fortification is considered one of the most important in Rhodes due to its strategic location, which allowed a clear view of the Mediterranean Sea.
+The challenging accessibility and strategic position made it difficult for enemies, including the Ottomans, to seize the castle, often forcing them to retreat empty-handed.

 Monolithos Castle © Rhodes Guide / RhodesGuide.com